 My heart broke.
 It was devastated, ok maybe not quite devastated but you know what I mean, to think she was only two and already having beauty conscious issues.

-After that comment, my days were filled with reinforcing mantras of how gorgeous they looked, how much their hair was beautiful.
-I made it a weekend thing to comb through Pinterest with my daughters and find hairstyles they would like in their hair.
-I showed them how to twist and encourage them to playing in each other hair (that was another life lesson learnt which involved scissors and one cutting someone else’s here….ugh) with external factors like kids TV programs, games, books, influences from other kids and parents; the struggle for each family who has daughters to raise them in ways to accept their weight, height, hair, quirks and flaws is really difficult.
+After that comment, my days were filled with reinforcing mantras of how gorgeous they looked, how much their natural hair texture was beautiful.
+I made it a weekend thing to comb through Pinterest, with my daughters, and find hairstyles they would like to wear.
+I showed them how to twist and encourage them to play in each others hair (that was another life lesson learnt which involved scissors and one cutting someone else’s here….ugh).
+With external factors like kids TV programs, games, books, influences from other kids and parents; the struggle for each family who has daughters to raise them in ways to accept their weight, height, hair, quirks and flaws is really difficult.
 Why?
 Because there is just a handful of people to reinforce the knowledge you want to impart on your kids but there are much more factors working against your ideals.

 Wow….It’s not been easy and it’s ongoing, but for now, I incorporate their father and every family member to reinforce our ideals.
 They still have pale dolls but I monitor their play and what they watch.
 We, Hubby and I, allow more play dates with other kids and limit iPad time.
 We consistently speak positively about their beauty their fashion choices, we are their first stop for positivity and upliftment about their natural hair and ethnic diversity.
 We Still have bumps but we believe that by teenagers when the real pressure start they will be strong accepting women